EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

 You then need to select **Continue working in GitHub Codespaces** so that you can work in an environment where you can run code.
-Once you've done this you should be taken to a sepearate page called **Codespace**.
+Once you've done this you should be taken to a separate page called **Codespace**.
 Here is where you revert your commit.

 <p>&nbsp;</p>